Birthday Girl Surbhi Chandna Recalls How Her Mother Used To Make Dresses From Her Saris

 Meanwhile, Shrenu Parikh, Mansi Srivastava and Nehalaxmi Iyer shared videos from Surbhi's birthday celebrations.
 In one of the videos, Surbhi was seen cutting a red velvet cake, while her friends were seen singing her the birthday song.

-The Celebrates Birthday With Sanjivani Team
+The Actress Celebrates Birthday With Sanjivani Team

 It was a working birthday as she was shooting for her show Sanjivani today.
-They had team lunch and also had a cake cutting ceremony with the team.
+They had a team lunch and there was also a cake cutting ceremony with the team.

 Nakuul Mehta’s Cute Wish For Surbhi